 Heritage Hall Blackstone is the lone nursing home we identified in Blackstone, Virginia.
-This nursing home was awarded an overall grade of B, which is a good grade.
-You could certainly do much worse than this facility.
-The best aspect of this nursing home's impressive report card is its inspection rating.
-We discuss inspections in the next paragraph
+This nursing home was awarded an overall grade of B-, which is a good grade.
+You could certainly do worse than this facility.
+One of the better aspects of this nursing home's profile is its strong inspection reports, which you can find in the next paragraph.

 Heritage Hall Blackstone

 - Nursing Home

 75.83% estimated occupancy 1